 Surgery for shoulder instability is often performed in a major medical center that performs these procedures on a regular basis.
 These centers have surgical teams and facilities specially designed for this type of surgery.
 They also have nurses and therapists who are accustomed to assisting patients in their recover from this type of surgery.

 Shoulder instability surgery is a highly technical procedure; each step plays a critical role in the outcome.
-After the anesthetic has been administered and the shoulder has been prepared a cosmetic incision is made in a natural skin crease at the front of the shoulder as shown in figure 8.
+After the anesthetic has been administered and the shoulder has been prepared, a cosmetic incision is made in a natural skin crease at the front of the shoulder as shown in figure 16.

-The tendon of the subscapularis muscle is incised (see movie 6) providing excellent access to the interior of the shoulder joint and a view of the detachment of the labrum and ligaments from the glenoid socket (see movie 7) as shown in figure 9.
+The tendon of the subscapularis muscle is incised (See Clip 6 - Subscapularis Incision) providing excellent access to the interior of the shoulder joint and a view of the detachment of the labrum and ligaments from the glenoid socket (See Clip 7 - Bankart Repair) as shown in Figure 17.

 The goal of the repair is to reattach securely the labrum and ligaments to the area from which they were torn.
-This is accomplished by roughening the edge of the glenoid socket (see movie 8) and drilling small holes through its lip in the area of the tear (see movie 9).
-Passing suture (surgical thread) through these holes (see movie 10) and then through the detached labrum and ligaments (see movie 11) restores the anatomy of the shoulder and the depth of the glenoid socket when the suture are tied as shown in figure 10.
+This is accomplished by roughening the edge of the glenoid socket (See Clip 8 - Rough Lip) and drilling smdall holes through its lip in the area of the tear (See Clip 9 - Glenoid Holes).
+Passing suture (surgical thread) through these holes (See Clip 10 - Glenoid Suture) and then through the detached labrum and ligaments (See Clip 11 - Labrum Suture) restores the anatomy of the shoulder and the depth of the glenoid socket when the suture are tied as shown in Figure 18.

 Shoulder instability surgery may be performed under a general anesthetic or a brachial plexus nerve block.
 A brachial plexus block can provide anesthesia for several hours after the surgery.
 The patient may wish to discuss their preferences with the anesthesiologist before surgery.

 Recovery of comfort and function after shoulder instability surgery continues for many months.
-Shoulder instability surgery is a major surgical procedure that involves cutting of skin removal of scar tissue as well as suturing of tendons and bone.
+Shoulder instability surgery is a major surgical procedure that involves cutting of skin, removal of scar tissue, andl suturing of tendons and bone.
 The pain from this surgery is managed by the anesthetic and by pain medications.
-Immediately after surgery strong medications (such as morphine or Demerol) are often given by injection.
+Immediately after surgery, strong medications (such as morphine or Demerol) are often given by injection.
 Within a day or so oral pain medications (such as hydrocodone or Tylenol with codeine) are usually sufficient.

 Initially pain medication is administered usually intravenously or intramuscularly.
 Sometimes patient controlled analgesia (PCA) is used to allow the patient to administer the medication as it is needed.
 Hydrocodone or Tylenol with codeine are taken by mouth.
 Intravenous pain medications are needed usually for only the first day or two after the procedure.
 Oral pain medications are needed usually for only the first two weeks after the procedure.